amalex5/proof-pilgrim/calculus/taylor-series/taylor-series-intro/taylor-series-intro.md

 ---

+> *We shall not cease from exploration,* <br>
+> *And the end of all our exploring,* <br>
+> *Will be to arrive where we started* <br>
+> *And know the place for the first time.* <br>
+> <span style='text-align:right;'>---T.S.
+Eliot, *Little Gidding*</span>

+<div style='height:5em'></div>

+The English philosopher/mathematician Alfred North Whitehead^[He's really cool.
+1861--1947.] once remarked that "all of Western philosophy is a series of footnotes to Plato."^[I hate using quotes without citation, but I don't actually know what this is from.
+It might well be apocryphal.]
+My feelings about Taylor series are similar, but the chronology is reversed.
+In a sense, all of the math we've done up until now---all of the complicated proofs and convoluted arguments---we could have done much more simply, and much more cleanly, using Taylor series.
+If you glance at the problems in the back, you should get an idea of their wide-ranging versatility and utility.
+If the world is made only of polynomials, it really is a much simpler place.

+growing polynomials
+approximating functions
+generalizing ideas of straightness safety

 The core assertion/paradox/weirdness/etc. behind calculus is:

 $$\begin{array}{l}
-\text{if we zoom in infinitely far, everything becomes straight}
+\text{if we zoom in {\color{blue}infinitely far}, everything becomes {\color{blue}straight}}
 \end{array}$$
 Or, put differently:
 $$\begin{array}{l}
-\text{if we zoom in far enough, everything becomes straight}
+\text{if we zoom in {\color{blue}far enough}, everything becomes {\color{blue}straight}}
 \end{array}$$
 Or:
 $$\begin{array}{l}
-\text{if we zoom in far enough, everything becomes a first-degree polynomial}
+\text{if we zoom in {\color{blue}far enough}, everything becomes {\color{blue}a first-degree polynomial}}
 \end{array}$$
 In a sense, Taylor's theorem generalizes this paradox/assertion/conclusion/observation.
 It generalizes it from just about lines to about arbitrary-degree polynomials.
 Taylor's theorem says:
 $$\begin{array}{l}